wp-plugins/thecartpress/readme.txt

 WordPress Media Manager and all other WordPress functionalities.

 Powerful widgets to enhance and customize your themes.
 TheCartPress is distributed with many widgets that help you to create a professional store.
-For example, shopping cart, catalog menus, products reviews, etc.
+For example, shopping cart, catalog menus (categories, tags, suppliers), products lists, products reviews, etc.

 Compatible with WordPress plugins and themes (All in one SEO, WP Multi Language, Image/Video galleries, etc.).